gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

     * MavenDeployer already uses archivesBaseName when publishing, so no change needed to publication
 * Modify PublishModuleDescriptorConverter (ProjectDependencyDescriptorFactory) so that it uses the publish coordinates of a project when creating a published descriptor for a project dependency.

+## Expiring of changing module artifacts from cache is inadequate in some cases, overly aggressive in others

+* GRADLE-2175: Snapshot dependencies with sources/test classifier are not considered 'changing'
+* GRADLE-2364: Cannot run build with --offline after attempting build with a broken repository

+### Description

+When it's time to update a changing module, we expire the module descriptor and all artifact entries from the cache.
+The mechanism to do so it quite naive:

+1. We lookup the module descriptor in the cache for the repository, and determine if it needs updating (should be expired)
+2. If so, we iterate over all artifacts declared by the module descriptor and remove the cache entry for each artifact.
+The artifact files remain, but the repository reference is removed.
+3. When resolving artifacts we do not consider if the owning module is changing or not, we assume if the artifact is available then it is up-to-date.

+This leads to a couple of issues:
+* Sometimes the module descriptor does not declare all of the artifacts that have been cached (eg source/javadoc artifacts).
+These are then not expired, and will never be updated (GRADLE-2175).
+* If we fail to resolve the changing module (eg broken repository) then we have already removed the module+artifacts from the cache, so they are not available for --offline builds.
+(GRADLE-2364)

+### Strategic solution

+Once we've found a module in the cache, we should not need to search the cache for each artifact that is attached to that module.
+Instead, we could store a reference to each cached artifact with the cached module.
+Then when we are resolving the artifact file we would lookup the cached module and use that to locate the cached artifact file, instead of searching for the artifact file directly.
+When an artifact file is downloaded, the cache entry for that file would be attached to the cached module descriptor, rather than referencing the cached artifact as a separate entity.

+Doing this would allow a cached module to be managed as a single unit.
+Removing the cached module would automatically remove all cached artifact references, and it would be easy to delay this removal until the module was successfully resolved from a repository.

+Taking this a little further, if the ModuleDescriptor returned from the cache was able to hold some reference to it's cached entry, it could be used directly when resolving artifact files, rather than requiring that it be looked up again for each artifact.
+This would require we switch from using org.apache.ivy.ModuleDescriptor as our internal module representation, to use a richer module model that would allow us to retain cache references throughout the resolve process.

+As this change would require an update to the cache storage layout, this might be a good opportunity to separate the Gradle filestore (non-binary, stable) from the rest of the cache storage (binary, unstable).

+### User-visible changes and backward-compatibility issues

+* Beside the bugfixes for changing module caching, no user-visible change to cache behaviour.
+* New cached module format means updated cache version, requiring artifacts to be re-downloaded where no SHA1 keys are published.
+* Since org.apache.ivy.ModuleDescriptor is not part of our public API (except via ivy DependencyResolver), any change to using this internally should not impact users.

+### Integration test coverage

+TBD

+### Implementation approach

+TBD

 ## Support for kerberos and custom authentication

 * GRADLE-2335: Provide the ability to implement a custom HTTP authentication scheme for repository access